 We jointly funded the development of this centre with the Wellcome Trust.
 With its scientific focus on circuit mechanisms underpinning adaptive behaviour, it is intended to complement and collaborate with the Sainsbury Wellcome Centre.

 Neural mechanisms that assign values to different options and estimate their ‘distance’ from a desired goal are central to adaptive intelligence, but how valuations and error signals are constructed remain largely unknown.
 Professor Miesenboeck explains: "We aim to identify within the great complexity of the brain elemental circuits that perform fundamental operations.
 We challenge these circuits in behavioural tests, delineate their wiring diagrams, and dissect how they work.
 To do so, we push technological boundaries."

 CNCB provides and utilises cutting-edge core infrastructure in genetics, neuro-anatomy, optics and behaviour, and will eventually house about 60 scientists at levels from graduate students to assistant professors and established research group heads.
-Currently the centre houses the groups of Professors Gero Miesenboeck, Scott Waddell, Martin Booth and Stephen Goodwin, and Drs Korneel Hens, Tim Vogels and Brian Patton.
+Currently the centre houses the groups of Professors Gero Miesenboeck, Scott Waddell, Martin Booth and Stephen Goodwin, and Drs Korneel Hens and Tim Vogels.